Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Giants stats and trends

-- The Giants have been underdogs by 10.5 points or more two times this year and covered the spread once.
+- The Giants have covered the spread once this season when underdogs by 10.5 points or more (in two chances).

-- New York's games this season have hit the over in 30.8% of its opportunities (four times in 13 games with a set point total).
+- New York has eclipsed the over/under in 30.8% of its opportunities this year (four times over 13 games with a set point total).

-- This year the Giants have 17 turnovers, 10 fewer than the Cowboys have takeaways (27).
+- The Giants have 17 giveaways this season, while the Cowboys have 27 takeaways.

 Home and road insights

-- At home this year, New York is 3-3 overall and 3-3 against the spread.
+- At home this season, New York is 3-3 against the spread and 3-3 overall.

-- In six home games this year, New York has not hit the over.
+- In six home games this season, New York has not hit the over.

-- In away games, Dallas is 6-1 against the spread, and 5-2 overall.
+- Away from home, Dallas is 6-1 against the spread, and 5-2 overall.

-- Dallas has hit the over twice in seven away games this year.
+- Dallas has gone over the total twice in seven road games this season.

 Powered by Data Skrive.